WPDevelopers/disable-feeds/readme.txt

 === Disable Feeds ===
 Contributors: solarissmoke
 Tags: disable, rss, atom, rdf, feeds
-Requires at least: 4.0
+Requires at least: 4.9
-Tested up to: 4.9
+Tested up to: 6.1
 Stable tag: trunk

 Disables all RSS/Atom/RDF feeds on your WordPress site.

 == Description ==

+Forked from [solarissmoke](https://github.com/solarissmoke/disable-feeds) to show compatibility with current WP versions.

 This plugin disables all RSS/Atom/RDF feeds on your site.
 It is useful if you use WordPress purely as a content management system (and not for blogging).
 All requests for feeds will be redirected to the corresponding HTML content.